Skip to content

 Anyone can publish a pick.
 Only the disciplined publish a reason.

 That's what Galaxy Sports Edge is.
 The Calibration Report stays gated until enough signals have settled to publish a defensible number.
 The Vault holds every published pick, every reasoning trail, every outcome.
-If I can't show my work, I don't publish.
+If the work can't be shown, it doesn't get published.

 That's a higher operating bar than the rest of the category.
-It is also the reason I built it.
+It is also the reason this exists.

 See what a signal actually looks like.